freealise/fretboard/README.md

 https://en.wikipedia.org/wiki/Chapman_Stick

 ### TODO:
-convolver (drawn waveform or recorded impulse response)
+reverb (drawn waveform / recorded impulse response; from pano with convolver / delays ?)
+3d automation paths for 5.1 sound in multitracker (svg with mouse velocity / wheel / pressure)
 pull tabs and chords from Ultimate Guitar or elsewhere and average versions with AI ?
 links to ebooks (https://developers.google.com/books/docs/viewer/examples) and folk song archives with lyrics and notation
 bamboo wood sources